CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "type": "field_type", // this is a field type "id": "fd_gum_web", // id of the field "immune_mtypes": [ "mon_spider_gum" ], // list of monster immune to this field
+    "intensity_levels": [
+      { "name": "shadow",  // name of this level of intensity "light_override": 3.7 } //light level on the tile occupied by this field will be set at 3.7 not matter the ambient light.
+     ],
     "bash": {
       "str_min": 1, // lower bracket of bashing damage required to bash "str_max": 3, // higher bracket